10 Tips for Riding an Electric Bike in the Rain

 Riding in the rain can be invigorating.
 Perhaps, it is the cool drops on your skin.
 Or maybe you instinctively understand that riding harder and faster actually keeps you warmer.
 But in each case, you want to try to avoid going too fast when you ride your electric bike in the rain.

 Wet roads and somewhat worse visibility can mean that you won’t have as much time to react.
-This can actually be more true on an ebike than on a conventional bicycle since electric bikes with pedal-assist and power-on-demand capabilities have the potential to maintain higher average speeds in all weather conditions.
+This can actually be more true on an eBike than on a conventional bicycle since electric bikes with pedal-assist and power-on-demand capabilities have the potential to maintain higher average speeds in all weather conditions.

 So here is your tip, take a bit more time.
 Ride a little slower and more carefully when you ride an electric bike in the rain.